IATA-Cargo/ONE-Record/README.md

 ONE Record is a standard for data sharing and creates a single record view of the shipment.
 This standard defines a common data model for the data that is shared via standardized and secured web API.

-You can find further information about ONE Record standard on the [IATA dedicated webpage](https://www.iata.org/en/programs/cargo/e/one-record/) and on the [ONE Record Developer Portal](https://onerecord.iata.org/).
+You can find further information about ONE Record standard on the [IATA dedicated webpage](https://www.iata.org/en/programs/cargo/e/one-record/) and on the [ONE Record Specification Portal](https://iata-cargo.github.io/ONE-Record/).

 # Content
 This repository contains the data model, ontology, API & Security specifications of ONE Record.